bcgov/mds/functional-tests/README.md

 ## Run tests with Gradle

-The following commands will launch the tests with the individual browsers:
+The following commands will launch the tests with the individual browsers.
+The public-frontend tests are run by replacing CustomJUnitSpecRunner with CustomJUnitPublicSpecRunner All tests are run by replacing CustomJUnitSpecRunner with CustomJUnitMasterSpecRunner

 The core frontend tests here will be run with the following commands ./gradlew chromeTest -DchromeTest.single=CustomJUnitSpecRunner ./gradlew chromeHeadlessTest -DchromeHeadlessTest.single=CustomJUnitSpecRunner //Will run in pipeline as well, download tsf test will fail
 ./gradlew firefoxTest -DfirefoxTest.single=CustomJUnitSpecRunner
-./gradlew firefoxHeadlessTest -DfirefoxHeadlessTest.single=CustomJUnitSpecRunner //Will run in pipeline as well The public-frontend tests are run with the command:
+./gradlew firefoxHeadlessTest -DfirefoxHeadlessTest.single=CustomJUnitSpecRunner //Will run in pipeline as well
-./gradlew chromeTest -DchromeTest.single=CustomJUnitPublicSpecRunner
-./gradlew chromeHeadlessTest -DchromeHeadlessTest.single=CustomJUnitPublicSpecRunner //Will run in pipeline as well ./gradlew firefoxTest -DfirefoxTest.single=CustomJUnitPublicSpecRunner ./gradlew firefoxHeadlessTest -DfirefoxHeadlessTest.single=CustomJUnitPublicSpecRunner //Will run in pipeline as well

 - Replace `./gradlew` with `gradlew.bat` in the above examples if you're on Windows.